About the Ashford University Catalog

 Topeka, KS 66612-1368

 1024 Capital Center Drive, Ste.
 320

 Frankfort, KY 40601

-Minnesota: Ashford University is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
+Minnesota: Ashford University is registered with the Minnesota Office of Higher Education pursuant to Minnesota Statutes sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.